 Putting the data to one side… our closing thoughts

 The lockdown is likely to have increased the overall number of searches people are making.
-Partly, this will be down to the vast number of ‘covid’-related searches that would never have occured previously, but also because more people have been at home.
-People may have more time on their hands, or are likely looking for solutions for their changing way of life.
-Website owners who have content that can satisfy these searches will do better than those that don’t.
+Partly, this will be down to the vast number of ‘covid’-related searches that would never have occurred previously, but also because more people have been at home.
+People may have more time on their hands or are likely looking for solutions for their changing way of life.
+Website owners who have content that can satisfy these searches will do better than those who don’t.

 We also suspect that the recent trend towards a higher percentage of mobile searches might have slowed a bit this year.
 More people sitting at home in front of a desktop or laptop screen, instead of on the road or in a busy factory or office, would have contributed to this.